Smoking and Asthma

 Kids with asthma who live in households with smokers:

 - may have flare-ups more often

-- are more likely to have to go the emergency department with severe asthma flare-ups
+- are more likely to have to go the emergency room with severe asthma flare-ups

 - are more likely to miss school because of their asthma

 - must take more asthma medicine